wp-plugins/woocommerce-compare-products/readme.txt

 == Changelog ==

+= 2.2.4 - 2015/04/21 =
+* Tweak - Tested and Tweaked for full compatibility with WordPress Version 4.2.0
+* Tweak - Tested and Tweaked for full compatibility with WooCommerce Version 2.3.8
+* Tweak - Update style of plugin framework.
+Removed the [data-icon] selector to prevent conflict with other plugins that have font awesome icons
+* Tweak - Changed <code>dbDelta()</code> function to <code>$wpdb->query()</code> for creating plugin table database.

 = 2.2.3 - 2015/03/19 =
 * Tweak - Tested and Tweaked for full compatibility with WooCommerce Version 2.3.7